Ammunition Hill (song)

 "Ammunition Hill" is a 1967 Israeli song commemorating the Battle of Ammunition Hill in East Jerusalem during the Six-Day War.
 The lyrics were written by Yoram Taharlev, with music composed by Yair Rosenblum.
-It was performed by the Central Command Band as part of the program "Where is the Center?"
+It was performed by the Central Command Band as part of their program "Where is the Center?"
 The song was released several months after the end of the war and has since become a notable part of Israeli musical and cultural heritage.

-History
+Background

 The song was commissioned from lyricist Yoram Taharlev by Dani Litai, who was then responsible for the Central Command Band.
 Litai requested a song focused on the Paratroopers Brigade.
 Taharlev was inspired to write the lyrics after reading an article in the military publication BaMahane, in which journalist Yosef Argaman interviewed several soldiers who had participated in the battle.
 Taharlev incorporated several direct quotations from the article between the song’s verses.
 These monologues, recited by Hilik Tzadok, Gideon Amir, and Koby Recht, present first-person accounts of the battle from the perspective of Israel Defense Forces soldiers.

+It was the dawn of the second day of the war in Jerusalem, the horizon paled in the east.
+We were in the midst of the Battle of Ammunition Hill.
+We fought there for about three hours.